Quinnipiac University emphasizes integrity as one of its guiding principles.

 • Sharing answers for or collaborating on a take-home assignment or examination without explicit permission from the instructor.

-• Definition: Possession or use of unauthorized device or materials refers to a student’s improper access to items that would provide an academic advantage to the student if utilized.
+• Definition: Unauthorized possession or use of device or materials refers to a student’s improper access to items that would provide an academic advantage to the student if utilized.
 This violation does not require that the student utilizes the items nor that the student receives the advantage; it requires only that access was available at a time that it would provide the unfair advantage.

 • Examples include, but are not limited to: